open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 spelling: cSpell:ignore k8sattributes K8sattributes K8sprocessor KUBE
 ---

-Attaching kubernetes resource attributes to traces is something can be very useful because it lets you identify which resource (such as a pod) is failing or having performance problems.
+Attaching kubernetes resource metadata to OpenTelemetr traces is something can be very useful because it lets you identify which resource (such as a pod) is failing or having performance problems.
 It is also generally useful for correlating across other signals.